azaharakis/app-with-server-rendering/README.md

 ## Run the application
 `npm run start` or `yarn start`

+## Develop the application
+`npm run dev` or `yarn dev`
+This will restart the server and recompile the client side assets whenever a file has been changed within the project

 ## Linting and Testing
 `npm run lint` or `yarn lint`